francoabaroa/chatgpt-ui/docs/FEATURES.md

 - delete search hist
 - when you add multiple files, they get added dupklicated
 - breaks when add 3 financial model sheeets (nothing gets pasted)
+- show more of user message (expand collapse)
 - truncating file message content ... (or handle it like Anthropic. a paste file)

 Error Handling: Provide user feedback in case of errors or exceptions. let them submit error report